 The best way to memorize lines for an audition is to run through the script with a friend; a fellow actor is even better!
 Ask them to try different approaches and see if you’re nimble enough to respond accordingly, and change what you’ve been doing.

-There is no one or right way to memorize lines, but there are a few other methods that will make the process a bit easier.
+That said, there is no single way to memorize lines, but there are a few other methods that will make the process a bit easier.

 The best way to calm your nerves before an audition is to build confidence around your preparation process.
 Knowing your lines backwards and forwards will do wonders for quelling whatever doubts you have in your head.